 In summary, while surgical options for heartworm treatment in ferrets do exist, they are expensive and carry risks.
 These options are usually reserved for severe cases, and long-term preventive measures will still be required.
 Ferrets with heartworms should be treated with medication and closely monitored by a veterinarian.

-Recommended Reading: Do Ferrets Need A Cage?
+Recommended Reading: What Do Ferrets Do In The Wild?

 Preventing Heartworms in Ferrets